 - Authorizing prescription refills as directed

 Q. What do Medical Assistants earn?

 A. The earnings of medical assistants vary, depending on experience, skill level, and location.
-Median annual earnings of medical assistants were $29,370 in 2012.
-Those with less than one year experience earned $21,080, while those with more than ten years + experience earned $41,570.
+Median annual earnings of medical assistants were $29,960 in 2014.
+Those with less than one year of experience earned $21,080, while those with more than ten year's experience earned $41,570.

 Q. Is A-B Tech Accredited?

 A. The College is accredited by the Southern Association of Colleges and Schools (SACSCOC).
 The Medical Assisting A.A.S Degree program criteria are governed by the American Association of Medical Assistants and by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The websites of the CAAHEP and AAMA can provide you with more information.

 Q. What is certification, and how is it obtained?